NyanjuiA/NyanjuiA/README.md

 - 👋 Hi, I’m @NyanjuiA
 - 👀 I’m interested in ...
 1. Web using HTML, CSS & JS 2.
 Mobile using Flutter/dart and Android/Java 3.
 Databases using SQL server, MySQL/MariaDB & PostGres
 - 🌱 I’m currently learning ...
-3D animation using ZBrush, Google Firebase
+React JS & Google firebase
 - 💞️ I’m looking to collaborate on ...
 Web and mobile application design/development.
 - 📫 How to reach me ...